lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 If you want to change your line spacing of your document :menuselection:`Format --> Spacing --> Line spacing: 2` for double spacing or :menuselection:`Format --> Spacing --> Line spacing: 1.5` for one and a half line spacing.
 To change back to single line spacing of your document :menuselection:`Format --> Spacing --> Line Spacing: 1`.

-To add a list of bullet points press :kbd:`Shift +F12` or :menuselection:`Format --> Lists --> Bulleted Lists`.
-To start a numbered lists press :kbd:`F12` or :menuselection:`Format --> Lists --> Numbered List`.
-To move an item up in your list :menuselection:`Format --> Lists --> Move Up`.
-To move an item down in your list :menuselection:`Format --> Lists --> Move Down`.
-To demote a point to a subpoint :menuselection:`Format --> Lists --> Demote One Level`.
-To promote this point back up to its previous level :menuselection:`Format --> Lists --> Promote One Level`.

 To Insert a page number :menuselection:`Insert --> Field --> Page number`.
 To insert the current time into the document :menuselection:`Insert --> Field --> Time`.
 To insert the current date into the document :menuselection:`Insert --> Field --> Date`.
 To insert the number of pages in the document :menuselection:`Insert --> Field --> Page count`.

 To have a header shown at the top of each page :menuselection:`Insert --> Header and footer --> Header --> Default style`.
 To have a footer at the bottom of each page :menuselection:`Insert--> Header and footer --> Footer --> Deafault style`.
 To get back to writing the main part of the document left click on the body of the document.